 The paramagnetic sensor used in the Model 3010MA is a partial pressure device and is sensitive to pressure variations both at the point of entry into the system and the sample exit (atmospheric pressure).
 For example, a 1% change in vent pressure will cause a corresponding 1% variation in the oxygen reading.
+This is the ideal relationship, but due to hardware errors it is possible that some adjustment is needed.
+The procedure was performed at the factory following the instructions located in the Appendix Section A.4.

 For higher accuracy, a pressure compensation circuit is installed to compensate for vent pressure fluctuations.
-A 1/8 inch line continuously samples the pressure at the sensor outlet in the Analysis unit and delivers it to the pressure compensation circuit within the Control Unit.
+A 1/8 inch line continuously samples the pressure at the sensor outlet in the Analysis Unit and delivers it to the pressure compensation circuit in the amplifier within on the analysis unit as well.
 The raw output from the sensor is corrected for pressure variation using a baseline pressure set during instrument calibration.
 The output is adjusted electronically based on the pressure differential between the present reading and the baseline set during the last calibration.

-The linear range of the uncorrected sensor output is 0-1.2 V dc.
-For proper operation, the raw output must be adjusted to 0 V dc at 95% O_2 and 1 V dc at 100% O_2 .
+The linear range of the uncorrected sensor output is 0-1.2 VDC.
+For proper operation, the raw output was approximately adjusted to 0 VDC at 0% $O_2$ and 1VDC at 100% $O_2$ .
 This allows the sensor output to remain linear during minor atmospheric fluctuations.
 The raw sensor output can be accessed form the alphanumeric display by using the System key.

-On the inlet side, the Model 3010MA is supplied with an externally mounted flow restrictor to limit the sample flow to 300-1000 SCCM.
+On the inlet side, the Model 3010MA is supplied with an externally mounted flow restrictor to limit the sample flow to 50-200 SCCM.
 The actual restrictor recommended depends on the users sample pressure.
 Note that the restrictor can be replaced with a metering valve for more flexibility.
 The standard units are supplied with PN: R2533.
 Table 6-3 identifies restrictors available for the pressure ranges shown as well as available metering valves.